The Savage Nomads: Coloured Clutter

 In 2011, prior to the release of their debut album the band supported Mick Jones' Big Audio Dynamite on their comeback tour.
 Coloured Clutter was released by Alaska Sounds in 2011, it was called by Artrocker magazine, a long-standing supporter of the band, "the best debut album from a British band this year".
 It received positive reviews with Q magazine describing the band as "defining experimental.
 The Savage Nomads are named after one of the most notorious street gangs ever to come out of the Bronx area of NYC - they are also one of the most glorious bands to come out of South London."
 In support of the album the band would later team up with Jones, Pete Wylie and Primal Scream, opening up for them on The Justice Tonight Tour - a benefit for the Hillsborough football disaster in 1989 and also opened up for The Members and Rat Scabies as well as The Jim Jones Revue on several tour dates.

-Tension In The Middle and next album
+Tension In The Middle

 The band released Tension In The Middle on 27 May 2012.
 It received regular airplay on BBC Radio 6 Music and was called by BBC Introducing's Tom Robinson as "the most astonishing single of the year so far".
 The video was directed by Jarrad Templeton which also received praise: "Stunning photography, rich colours and a slowly unfolding narrative".
 The band were in residence at Alan McGee's former club night Death2Disco at The Notting Hill Arts Club in West London for a series of shows throughout 2012.